Who Are We?

-The first Gathering was a great success, and we aim to hold national gatherings in the future, as well as smaller regional events.
-In 2017, look out for smaller events in Edinburgh & Glasgow.
+The two Gatherings were a great success, and we aim to hold national gatherings in the future, as well as smaller regional events.
+In 2019, look out for smaller events in Edinburgh & Glasgow.

 Interested in setting up a Scottish Radical Herbal Network group in your area?
 Get in touch!

 We are a diverse radical health collective with some common focuses, and we ask that those who are listed on our Directory and facilitate workshops at our events are also aligned with these points below, or are seeking to learn more about them: